About these Cards

 Those Stars Who Appear on More than One Card in Different Versions of the Deck:

-There are four: Harry Morey who appears on the 6 of Diamonds and 8 of Spades; May Allison who appears on the 5 of Diamonds (2 poses as noted above) and the Queen of Hearts; Richard C. Travers on the 4 of Spades and the 9 of Spades; and Crane Wilbur on the 7 of Diamonds and the Jack of Hearts.
+There are five: Francis Ford who appears on the 5 of Spades and 6 of Diamonds; Harry Morey who appears on the 6 of Diamonds and 8 of Spades; May Allison who appears on the 5 of Diamonds (2 poses as noted above) and the Queen of Hearts; Richard C. Travers on the 4 of Spades and the 9 of Spades; and Crane Wilbur on the 7 of Diamonds and the Jack of Hearts.

 Cards Featuring More than One Personality:

 There are two: The 9 of Clubs has already been mentioned as featuring the Talmadge sisters, while child stars Dolores & Helen Costello are sometimes featured on the 2 of Hearts.
 In these decks with the Costello sisters you will also find their father, Maurice Costello, on the Jack of Hearts.
 An interesting aside, when Dolores grows up she marries legendary John Barrymore (who has yet to turn up in any decks!) and is actually the grandmother of current star, Drew Barrymore.